Honey, I shrunk the hypothesis space (through logical preprocessing): Experiments

 \section{Experiments}

-We claim that \name{} can shrink the hypothesis space without pruning optimal hypotheses.
-Proposition \ref{prop:correctness} supports this claim and shows that \name{} does not prune optimal hypotheses.
-However, it is unclear what impact \name{} has on learning times.
-Therefore, our experiments aim to answer the question:
+The purpose of \name{} is to shrink a hypothesis space without pruning optimal hypotheses.
+Proposition \ref{prop:correctness} shows that \name{} does not prune optimal hypotheses.
+However, it is unclear in practice what impact \name{} has on learning performance.
+Therefore, our experiments\footnote{All code and experimental data are archived at \url{https://doi.org/10.5281/zenodo.19068412}} aim to answer the question:

 \begin{description} \item[Q1] Can \name{} reduce learning times? \end{description}

 To answer \textbf{Q1} we compare the learning times of \popper{} with and without \name{}.

 \name{} removes unsatisfiable, implication reducible, recall reducible, and singleton reducible rules from the hypothesis space.
 To understand the impact of each type of rule, our experiments aim to answer the question: \begin{description} \item[Q2] Can removing each type of pointless rule reduce learning times? \end{description} To answer \textbf{Q2} we compare the learning times of \popper{} when using \name{} but only removing a single type of pointless rule from the hypothesis space.